 During class nobody will judge you.
 The teacher will guide you with compassion and respect.
 There’s no need to be self conscious as everyone is focused on themselves.

-Take your second class within 24 hours.
-This will help you get over initial soreness and acclimate to the heat.
-Join our Hello to YO Challenge and take 10 classes as quickly as possible to experience how good hot yoga and pilates make you feel.
+We recommend that you take your second class within 24 hours.
+Seriously!
+We know you’re busy and life happens but the recommendation comes from years of building a thriving community of happy, healthy people.
+Planning ahead and making sure you enjoy more than just one or two classes, will help you get over initial soreness and acclimate to the heat.
+More importantly, it will provide you the consistency and results that you’ve likely been looking for.
+Join our Hello to YO Challenge and take 10 classes as quickly as possible to experience how good hot yoga and pilates make you feel!

 light, fitted exercise clothing